10 out-of-the-box ideas for fall family fitness

 4. Family zoo trip

 Gather up the family and spend an afternoon at your local zoo.
 The Nashville Zoo switches to winter hours (9 a.m. to 4 p.m.) beginning Oct.
-13, and recently added Southern white rhinoceros to its vast animal family.
-Increase your step count by walking to as many areas of the zoo as time, and your children’s cooperation, allows.
+12, but hosts Boo at the Zoo from 5 p.m. to 9 p.m. for 11 nights in October.
+Increase your step count by walking to as many areas of the zoo as time and your children’s cooperation allows.
 Be sure to grab a map on your way in, as this is the perfect opportunity to teach your children how to navigate and use a map with the four directions and animal-based landmarks.

 5. Outdoor dance party